 Police, Rab and BGB were not permitted to open fire

-State Minister for Information and Broadcasting Mohammad Ali Arafat today said none of the police, Rab and BGB personnel was permitted to open fire, they had to work in line with the country's constitution.
+State Minister for Information and Broad-casting Mohammad Ali Arafat yesterday said none of the police, Rab and BGB personnel was permitted to open fire, they had to work in line with the country's constitution.

 "But some law enforcers might have broken the law on the ground.
 We will bring those to book too following an independent judicial probe," he said while addressing the media at the secretariat.